 NSMW 2023 - Maximising Income

 National Student Money Week is a campaign run by the National Association of Student Money Advisers (NASMA).
-NASMA has released an abundance of helpful information and resources which the Student Funding Team have collated for you below.
+NASMA has released an abundance of helpful information and resources which Student Funding Support have collated for you below.
 We've also included some additional useful resources that we have found and think will be useful for students!

 Part-time work is a great way to maximise your income and add skills and experience to your CV!

 There are lots of opportunities to work on campus or for the University.
 For example, UnitempsLink opens in a new window offers short-term contracts for various roles, including office work and catering.
 You might also like to look at the Student Union websiteLink opens in a new window, which advertises work in their venues and offices.

 If you are looking for work slightly further afield MyAdvantageLink opens in a new window advertise vacancies within the local area.
 You could also try the job search on Save the StudentLink opens in a new window, which you can narrow down by area and type of work.Save the Student has collated a list of jobsLink opens in a new window on their website you may not have considered, from pet sitting to becoming a personal tutor.
 If you prefer to find a job where you can work from home, have a look at their guide to working from home for studentsLink opens in a new window.

 Other Ways to Top-Up